simpleinjector/Documentation/source/generichostintegration.rst

 Simple Injector offers the `Simple Injector Generic Host Integration NuGet package <https://www.nuget.org/packages/SimpleInjector.Integration.GenericHost>`_ for integration with .NET Core 2.1 Generic Host applications.

+.. container:: Note

+    **WARNING**: Due to breaking changes in ASP.NET Core 3, it is currently impossible to use the `AddHostedService` extension methods with the new `Microsoft.Extensions.Hosting.Host` class.
+If you want to resolve hosted services from Simple Injector while using ASP.NET Core 3, please revert to using `Microsoft.AspNetCore.WebHost` in your `Program` class until we have a fix.

 The following code snippet shows how to use the integration package to apply Simple Injector to your Console application's `Main` method:

 .. code-block:: c#